 There are two web-based approaches to facilitate the initiation of interdisciplinary and translational collaborations between CFAR investigators at Einstein and Montefiore, CollaboratorQuest and Collaboration Zone.
 CollaboratorQuest is CFAR-specific and Collaboration Zone is school wide.
 These approaches and how to access them are described below.

 The CFAR Administrative and Developmental Cores have developed CollaboratorQuest to enable CFAR investigators to identify researchers at Einstein with specific expertise, access to patient populations or technical skills who are available for collaborations.
 To access this service, click on the link above (CollaboratorQuest) and follow the instructions.
 After you fill out the request form describing what kind of collaboration you need and click send, it will be automatically sent out by email.
-CFAR investigators within groups you define (from almost 200 CFAR-affiliated faculty, postdocs, fellow and/or students) will then get an email from Webrunners@einstein.yu.edu with a subject line saying "CollaboratorQuest: New Request with your specific request inserted listed.
+CFAR investigators within groups you define (from over 300 CFAR-affiliated faculty, postdocs, fellows and/or students) will then get an email from Webrunners@einstein.yu.edu with a subject line saying "CollaboratorQuest: New Request" with your specific request inserted.
 Hopefully you will receive a reply from a CFAR member who can either collaborate with you or suggest a possible collaborator.
+If this is not successful, please contact Dr. Vinayaka Prasad, Director of the Developmental Core for further assistance in identifying appropriate collaborators.

 The Einstein CTSA-funded ICTR utilizes innovative research tools and information technologies to promote collaboration regardless of organizational affiliation or position within and across the entire Einstein and Montefiore bench-to-bedside-to-population spectrum of science.
 Clicking on the link above will bring you to the Collaboration Zone, a web page that centralizes access to three portals, Einstein Research Profiles, Sci Val Funding and ReAgent Exchange.
 This expertise portal facilitates interaction among clinical and basic science investigators to enable them to apply new knowledge and techniques to clinical practice at the front lines of patient care.
 Einstein Research Profiles provides a searchable database of the research interests, publications and funding of all Einstein researchers; Sci Val Funding provides a searchable database of grant opportunities available from more than 1,000 organizations; and the ReAgent Exchange provides a web-based communication tool that allows Einstein investigators to make equipment or reagents no longer needed available to other investigators.